Why Apply for an Electronic Money Institution License in Cyprus

 Regulatory Follow-Up

-Providing continuous support in addressing any inquiries or requests for additional information from the CBC, typically involving multiple rounds of communication to ensure compliance with all regulatory concerns.
+Addressing any inquiries or requests for additional information from the CBC, typically involving multiple rounds of communication, to ensure compliance with all regulatory concerns.

 License Approval

-Supporting the process of receiving approval from the CBC, facilitate the initial board meeting to formalize operational procedures, and help secure premises for the company’s operations to establish a strong business presence in Cyprus.
+Receiving approval from the CBC, facilitating the initial board meeting to formalize operational procedures, and securing the premises for the company’s operations to establish a strong business presence in Cyprus.

 Finalizing Bank and Safeguarding Accounts

-Finalizing the establishment of bank and safeguarding accounts with payment institutions, ensuring all financial infrastructure is in place prior to license operation.
+Finalizing the establishment of bank and safeguarding accounts with Payment Institutions, ensuring all financial infrastructure is in place prior to Cyprus EMI license operation.

 Operational Launch and Additional Services

-Supporting the start of operations under the new license, including the integration of additional services such as SWIFT applications and card issuing through partnerships with major networks like Mastercard and Visa.
+Starting operations under the new license, including the integration of additional services, such as Society for Worldwide Interbank Financial Telecommunications ( SWIFT) applications and card issuance through partnerships with major networks like Mastercard and Visa.

-Detailed Time Frames to Obtain a EMI License in Cyprus
+Detailed Time Frames to Obtain an EMI License in Cyprus

 1. Preparation Phase